D-Brox/cosmic-ext-applet-system-monitor/README.md

 ## Configuring

 You can configure the charts displayed by editing `~/.config/cosmic/dev.DBrox.CosmicSystemMonitor/v1/charts`.
-Only charts in this config will be displayed. `Disk` and `VRAM` will be ignored until they are implemented.
+Only charts in this config will be displayed. `VRAM` will be ignored until it is implemented.

 The fields `update_interval`, `samples` and `size` are the sampling time in milliseconds, the total number of samples displayed and the size relative to the panel height (top/bottom panels), respectively.

 You can use colors defined in [CosmicPaletteInner](https://pop-os.github.io/libcosmic/cosmic/cosmic_theme/struct.CosmicPaletteInner.html), as well as `rgb("")` with a hexcode.

-Example config where only the CPU, RAM, Swap and Net charts are displayed, in this order:
+Example config where the CPU, RAM, Swap, Net and Disk charts are displayed, in this order:
 ```ron
 [
     CPU((